Start9Labs/nostr-rs-relay-startos/instructions.md

 # Instructions

 PLEASE READ THESE INSTRUCTIONS CAREFULLY BEFORE USE.

 Nostr is a new protocol and there is quite a lot of uncertainty as to how to use it properly.
 Below you'll find important information to help you get started without undue confusion and risk.

 ## Initial Config

-It is highly recommended that you run a _private_ relay, not a public one.
+It is recommended that you run a _private_ relay, not a public one.
 Private will be the default option when you open the config for the first time.
 You will not be able to save the config until you follow the instructions below.